-We vow stability (live in the same monastery for life), obedience (follow the Rule of St. Benedict and listen to the prioress and to each other), and fidelity to the monastic way of life (a common, chaste life).
-We are a large community, but also have small living groups that we daily recreate with each other.
+We vow obedience (follow the Rule of St. Benedict and listen to the prioress and to each other), fidelity to the monastic way of life (a common, chaste life), and stability (live with these same sisters and in this same monastery for life).
+We are a large community, but also have small living groups that we daily meet and recreate with each other.
 We respect each other and see Christ in all we meet.

 What is a typical day at the monastery?

 Our daily schedule, known as the horarium, is very structured.
-We pray, we work, we dine together.
-We balance our day with morning, midday, and evening prayer, private prayer, and Eucharist.
-We recreate in the evenings in our small living groups and during.
+We pray, we work, we eat our meals together.
+We balance our day with morning, midday, and evening prayer, private prayer, and holy Eucharist.
+Some may work in the flower or vegetable gardens and others exercise in other ways.

 Can family and friends visit?